Tap

 That having been said, the longer an addict is actively using prescription painkillers, the more likely they are to be able to pick up on symptoms.
 Symptoms to look for include:

-• li-icon Drowsiness, especially nodding off mid-conversation or in other inappropriate settings.
+• Drowsiness, especially nodding off mid-conversation or in other inappropriate settings.

 Typical Cost to the Addict